UKHomeOfficeForms/hof/README.md

 HOF (Home Office Forms) is a framework designed to assist developers in creating form-based workflows in a rapid, repeatable and secure way.
 It aims to reduce simple applications as much as possible to being configuration-only.

+## Server Settings
+In your `hof.settings.json` file you can add `getTerms: false` and `getCookies: false` to turn off the default cookies, and terms and conditions information provided by the HOF framework.
+This is if you want to provide more specific material at the service level in regards to these subject matter otherwise the defaults should suffice.

+Also you can set `getAccessibility: true` to get the default accessibility document for this framework if one is not provided at the service level.
+It is assumed there should have been an accessibility audit carried out for a service already hence why the default setting for this is set to `false`.
+But if a generic placeholder is needed to ensure the service is legally compliant then this can be set to `true` to provide the default one presented within the framework.

 ## Resources

 ### HOF documentation